 This ties in reasonably well with having a solid budget.
 Without senior leadership approving the function, you’re not going to have a sizeable enough budget.

-The other issue to consider is that Site Reliability Engineering teams need senior leadership to give them figurative and literal access to other parts of the org where they work to make an impact.
+The other issue to consider is that SRE teams need senior leadership to give them access to other parts of the organization where they work to make an impact.

 One thing to do for sure: manage senior leadership expectations.
 Many are confident and ambitious people, so they may possess a degree of survivorship bias of a straight line to success.

 Make them aware that the path forward will not be a straight up-and-right arrow.
 It will be a series of wins and setbacks that will give a very squiggly line to success.

 A Site Reliability Engineering leader at the ground level is a critical component of the team’s success.
 This may be taken as a technical and people leadership role in one.

 In the early days, a dedicated technical SRE leader may not be available.
 So as a capable leader, you may need to step in and set both the technical and people direction.

 You may play the role of SRE advocate, to share knowledge and provide credibility to the cause by having a clear direction for the function from Day 1.